SergeDmi/ConfocalGN/README.md

 The user can then call the function

 	[stacks,offset,acheived_sig,achieved_noise,im]=confocal_generator(IMG,CONF,SAMPLE);
 or
 	[stacks,offset,achieved_sig,achieved_noise,im]=stack_generator(IMG,CONF,NOISE,SIG);

 Where "stacks" is the simulated image, "offset" is the translation needed to align with IMG, "achieved_sig" is the mean signal value in the experiment, im is the post-segmentation image of stack.

 # Typical usage :
-To operate ConfocalGN, firt run startup.m
+To see an operational example of ConfocalGN, first run startup.m Then run usage_example.m
-For typical usage, see usage_example.m
-- IMG is a 300x300x300 cubic matrix
-- CONF.psf=[8 8 32];
-- CONF.pix=[6 6 24];
-- SAMPLE is an image name 'sample_image.tiff'
-- Options is confocal_default_options.m

 # Credits & Licence
 Code is distributed under GPL3.0 Licence (see LICENCE.md) This code includes the librairies :
 - tiffread Copyright (C) 1999-2010 Francois Nedelec
+- gausss3filter Copyright (C) Max W.K.
+Law
 - Octave code (Copyright (C) 2006-2015 John W. Eaton), under GPL licence

 Code modified from Octave's :
 - randg
 - gamrnd
 see tiffread.m ; octave_randg.m ; gamrnd_simpl.m for licencing information.

-This code was developped by Serge Dmitrieff in 2016 in EMBL. http://biophysics.fr
+This code was developped by Serge Dmitrieff in 2016 in EMBL, with the support of François Nédélec. http://biophysics.fr

 # Changelog
 -June 2016 : initial minimal version
 -July 2016 : correction of stacking
 -July 2016 : major overhaul for easier use, and usage of sample image

+# Source for gauss3filter
+Max W. K. Law and Albert C. S. Chung, "Efficient Implementation for Spherical Flux Computation and Its Application to Vascular Segmentation", IEEE Transactions on Image Processing, 2009, Volume 18(3), 596�V612